#461: Python in Neuroscience and Academic Labs Transcript

 49:42 Patents, while they serve a purpose, are pretty evil.

-49:45 Let's wrap things up with maybe just, you mentioned Continual AI.
+49:45 Let's wrap things up with maybe just, you know, you mentioned Continual AI.

 49:50 Tell people a bit about that.